 Do you think that you have to have someone else manage your investments for you?

-Step 1: Set up an account at one firm.
+Step 1: Set up a brokerage account at one firm.
 No need to have everything scattered all over the place.
-Try and find one that you like that can service not only your current needs but that you can grow with and covers both personal needs and business needs.
+Try and find one that you like that can service not only your current needs but that you can grow with. bonus points if it can cover both your personal needs and business needs.

 Step 4: Check once a year to make sure you are on target for your goal.
 Find an online retirement calculator that you like and adjust your investments as needed.
-(This article has a retirement calculator at the end: How to Create a Financial Planning
+(This article has a retirement calculator at the end: How to Create a Financial Planning)

 Action time: sit down right now and get this all set up!
 Don’t have time right this minute?
 Schedule an appointment with yourself to do it – and keep that appointment.